espena/pagesign/README.md

 ##Example

-The HTML file _source.html_ points to ``my_styles.css`` in a CSS link tag, uses ``my_functions.js`` as source for a script tag and embeds ´´´my_logo.jpg´´´ in an image tag:
+The HTML file _source.html_ points to ``my_styles.css`` in a CSS link tag, uses ``my_functions.js`` as source for a script tag and embeds ``my_logo.jpg`` in an image tag.
+All files are located locally in the same directory.

 ```html
 <!doctype html>